Ports of Call

 - Got a question or comment about Currency in France?
 Ask a Travel Expert!

 The Euro (EUR) is the official currency in France.
 Currency can be exchanged at banks, bureaux de change and some large hotels, though you will get a better exchange rate at the ATMs.
-Major credit cards are widely accepted, as are travellers cheques, particularly in major tourist destinations.
+Major credit cards are widely accepted, particularly in major tourist destinations.
 Foreign currency is not accepted.

 Currency Exchange Rates